 Component Туре Description voss-keeper system service As a system service, the voss-keeper can be managed by systemctl command-line utility.
 It manages and monitors the health of the OSE Java service.
-Works as the "backend" of the ose commandline utility .
-Stopping the voss-keeper service, also stops the OSE Java service on port 443.
+It also manages the OSE voss-vip service.
+Works as the "backend" of the ose commandline utility.
+Stopping the voss-keeper service, also stops the OSE Java service on port 443. voss-vip system service It is VMware Internationalization Protocol Service for OSE.
+As an internal service, it translates texts strings within the UI of OSE.
+It runs as a system service, and you can manage it by using the systemctl command-line utility.
 OSE Java service application service The public service of VMware Cloud Director Object Storage Extension that provides the APIs for the data path and the control path on port 443.
+OSE deployer application service OSE deployer is responsible for deploying the Velero agent in the Kubernetes cluster, which is required for the Kubernetes backup and restore feature.